Eclion/jfx-dae-importer/README.md

 ## About

-This repo host a Collada (dae v1.4) importer for JavaFX.
+This repo host a Collada (dae v1.4) importer for JavaFX on pure Java.

 It's based on [TeamFX's openjfx-8u-dev-rt repo](https://github.com/teamfx/openjfx-8u-dev-rt/).